 Firstly, Spanner was designed to run on very specific hardware.
 Spanner nodes include an atomic clock and GPS device, allowing incredibly accurate timestamps.
 CockroachDB is designed to run well on commodity hardware and within containerized environments (such as Kubernetes) and therefore cannot rely on atomic clock synchronization.
 As we will see in Chapter 2, CockroachDB does rely on decent clock synchronization between nodes but is far more tolerant of clock skew that Spanner.

-Secondly, Spanner relies on Google's highly redundant network to avoid network partitions.
-CockroachDB is network-agnostic so needs to be able to respond to partitions as they occur.
-The CockroachDB architecture is designed to distribute data across nodes in such a way to survive most network partitions.
+As a result, CockroachDB can run anywhere, including any cloud provider or on-premise datacenter (and one CockroachDB cluster can even span multiple cloud environments).

-Thirdly, while the distributed storage engine of CockroachDB is inspired by Spanner, the SQL engine and APIs are designed to be PostgreSQL compatible.
+Secondly, while the distributed storage engine of CockroachDB is inspired by Spanner, the SQL engine and APIs are designed to be PostgreSQL compatible.
+PostgreSQL is one of the most implemented RDBMS systems today, and is supported by an extensive ecosystem of drivers and frameworks.
 The "wire protocol" of CockroachDB is completely compatible with PostgreSQL which means that any driver that works with Postgres will work with CockroachDB.
 At the SQL language layer, there will always be differences between PostgreSQL and CockroachDB because of differences in the underlying storage and transaction models.
 But the vast majority of commonly used SQL syntax are shared between the two databases.

 The first production release of CockroachDB appeared in May 2017.
 This release introduced the core capabilities of the distributed transactional SQL databases, albeit with some limitations of performance and scale.